 The first quarter also witnessed large migration from countries like Poland.
 Accounting to 770, from the 2,530 foreign nationals who came to Iceland.
 Lithuania followed second with 320 nationals.

 The median age in Iceland is put at 36.5 years of age with a life expectancy of 83.1 years making it a fairly young population for a developed country.
 The fertility rate in Iceland is quite rare compared to other European nations – here the fertility rate is above 2.1 children born per woman.

 The Icelandic ethnic composition presently is 93%, while the largest ethnic minorities living in Iceland today are the Poles, accounting for about 3% of the total Icelandic population.
 This is about 8,000 Polish people residing in Iceland and having about 75% of the total workforce in Fjarðabyggð.

 Also, Iceland has about 88,000 people of Icelandic descent living in Canada and 40,000 living in the United States.

 Religion in Iceland

-The fact that is common and cannot be disputed was that the first sets of inhabitant on Icelandic soil were the Irish hermits who were Christians trying to find refuge in the remote shores of Iceland to practice their faith.
+The fact that is common and cannot be disputed was that the first sets of inhabitants on Icelandic soil were the Irish hermits.
+They were Christians trying to find refuge in the remote shores of Iceland to practice their faith.